-The stage 3 panel will consist of:
+The Stage 3 panel will consist of:

-- at least three Trustees or governors with no prior involvement or knowledge of the complaint. - at least one of the governors should be a Trust Appointed Governor. - one panel member must be independent of the management and running of the academy.
-This might be a governor from a different school in the Trust who has no prior knowledge of the complaint and no conflict of interests. - No members of the panel should have any prior knowledge of the complaint.
-It is, therefore, unlikely that staff governors will be members of the panel. - Prior to the meeting, the Head of Governance will agree with the panel who will act as the Chair at the meeting. - The Head of Governance will appoint a clerk to the stage 3 panel meeting.
+- at least three Trustees or governors with no prior involvement or knowledge of the complaint. - at least one of the governors should be a Trust Appointed Governor. - one panel member must be independent of the management and running of the academy. - No members of the panel should have any prior knowledge of the complaint.
+It is, therefore, unlikely that staff governors from the academy will be members of the panel. - Prior to the meeting, the Head of Governance will agree with the panel who will act as the Chair at the meeting. - The Head of Governance will appoint a clerk to the Stage 3 panel meeting.